danilop/events-and-workflows/README.md

 * Payment - to make and cancel payments, it can randomly fail (see Demo below)
 * Delivery - to estimate distance and cost of a delivery, and to start, complete, or cancel a delivery

+Only for the event-driven scenario:
-Event Store - to store all events, used only by the event-driven approach
+* Event Store - to store all events

+Only for the workflow scenario:
-Add - utility function to add two numbers, used only by the order create workflow
+* Add - utility function to add two numbers, used only by the order create workflow

 # API Operations